Popmotion/popmotion/packages/popmotion-pose/README.md

 ##### `measure()`

 Measures the current bounding box.
+Use this before making a change to the element that will affect physical dimensions (like adding new children, or moving it in the DOM), and then use `flip` to animate it to the new size.

 ##### `flip()`